cran/BootValidation/README.md

 # Further lines

 `BootValidation` package is still on development.
-The next aim is to set new features to vboot function like internal validation for non penalized regressions, as well as all penalized models from `glmnet`
+The next aim is to set new features to vboot function like internal validation for non penalized regressions.